Equal Opportunity and Affirmative Action

 - C. Compensation Supervisors should make compensation decisions regarding staff on the basis of established pay procedures.
 Variations in pay may be justified if based on education, experience, merit, or other legitimate documented factors.
 When a pay for performance system is utilized, to the extent possible, performance criteria should relate to objective standards and measurements, and be uniformly applied.

 - D. Promotions and Transfers The Human Resources Recruitment and Staffing Office will assist with promotions and transfers.
 Refer to the “Career Opportunity Program” in the University’s Affirmative Action Plan for specific guidelines.
 The Affirmative Action Plan is revised annually.
-Copies of the Affirmative Action Plan are available at the Equal Opportunity, Affirmative Action, and Disability Services Department, all major departments, and each of the University Libraries.
+Copies of the Affirmative Action Plan are available for review at the Equal Opportunity, Affirmative Action, and Disability Services Department.

 - E. Discharge Termination decisions are based upon objective criteria.
 Performance deficiencies and other disciplinary action are administered according to established Vanderbilt policies.
 See Performance Accountability and Commitment and Progressive Discipline policies.